palantir/gradle-baseline/README.md

 ### Class Uniqueness Plugin (com.palantir.baseline-class-uniqueness)

-Run `./gradlew checkClassUniqueness` to scan all jars on the `testRuntime` classpath for identically named classes.
+Run `./gradlew checkClassUniqueness` to scan all jars on the `runtime` classpath for identically named classes.
 This task will run automatically as part of `./gradlew build`.